coreos/grafiti/README.md

 ## Parsing + Tagging

-### Tag EC2 instances with CreatedBy, CreatedAt, and TaggedAt
+### Tag EC2 instances with CreatedBy, TaggedAt, and ExpiresAt
 This is a full example of parsing events and generating tags from them.

 config.toml